Ankur-singh/Ankur-singh/README.md

 ### Hi there 👋

+I am currently pursuing Masters in Software Engineering (MSSE) at SJSU, California.
+Before this, I was leading the ML team at [zoop.one](http://zoop.one/).
+You can learn more about me and my work, [here](http://ankur-singh.github.io/).

 <!--
 **Ankur-singh/Ankur-singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.